 Account Executives (AEs)

-AEs are often considered as the superstars of sales; they close and quarterback deals.
+AEs are often considered as the superstars of sales; they close deals.

 However, their role reaches farther.
 They have to create strategies for customer acquisition and negotiate deals that will keep everyone happy.